virgilianshailer/AutoMusic/README.md

   - 🆕 **Stable Audio 3.0** — text-driven engine that handles *both* music and ambient/SFX; can be assigned to either channel
 - **Per-engine settings memory** — duration, steps, and CFG are remembered separately for each engine on each channel, so switching engines restores that engine's own optimal settings instead of overwriting them
 - **LLM-driven music parameters** — optionally let the model pick BPM, key scale, and time signature to match the scene mood
-- **Crossfade transitions** — smooth fade between tracks when the scene changes
+- **Crossfade transitions** — smooth overlapping fade between tracks both when the scene changes and when the library auto-plays the next track (the next clip starts a few seconds early so it blends in instead of cutting off)
 - **Persistent audio library** — generated tracks are saved per-chat and survive page reloads; supports shuffle and auto-play-next
 - **Session gallery** — quick in-session overview of everything generated this session with playback and download
 - **Music presets** — save/load UNET model + generation parameter sets for fast switching